penguinsource/Personal_Journal_Application/README.md

 Personal_Journal_Application
 ============================

-A java-based customizable journal application.
+A java-based compact and customizable journal application.
 Easy to use and fast to customize.

 Source Code Documentation is available in the Doc folder.